keboola/docker-bundle/ENVIRONMENT.md

 ### Environment variables

-A couple of environment variables are injected in the container:
+These environment variables are injected in the container:

  - `KBC_RUNID` - RunId from Storage, couples all events within an API call (use for logging)
  - `KBC_PROJECTID` - Id of the project in KBC
  - `KBC_PROJECTNAME` - Name of the project in KBC
  - `KBC_TOKENID` - Id of token running the container
  - `KBC_TOKENDESC` - Description (user name or token name) of the token running the container
  - `KBC_TOKEN` - Actual token running the container.
-Note that this environment is available only if enabled in component configuration.
+Note: this environment is available only if enabled in component configuration.

 ### Configuration